 Job’s continuous variation method is also a spectroscopic method based on Lambert-Beer’s law for analysis of drug-drug interaction study.
 In Job’s spectrophotometric method of continuous variation, absorbances of series of drug mixtures with various molar ratios at different pH (pH 1.4, 2.4, 6.4, 7.4 and 8.4) are measured at specific wavelength of drugs by keeping the total moles constant in the mixture.
 Similar experiments with reverse concentrations of drugs are performed at different pH (pH 1.4, 2.4, 6.4, 7.4 and 8.4) and the absorbances of these systems are measured at different wavelengths.
 The observed absorbances of the mixtures at various mole fractions are subtracted from the sum of the values for free drugs under the same conditions.

 Figure 4.
-Job’s plot for metformin-diclofenac system at pH 7.4 (Reproduced from (26)
+Job’s plot for metformin-diclofenac system at pH 7.4 [Reproduced from (26)]

 The absorbance differences (D) are then plotted against the mole fractions of drugs in the mixtures.
 A curve, thus obtained, show a maximum at a point, which indicates the molar ratios of drug to drug in the complex.
 A Job’s plot (26) is shown in Figure 4.
 Similar results were also found from other studies (39,40).